enviodev/docs/docs/HyperIndex/licensing.md

 (iii) The disclaimers of warranties and limitations of liability outlined above shall be construed in a manner that most closely approximates an absolute disclaimer and waiver of all liability, to the fullest extent permitted by law.

-**Applicable Law and Competent Courts:** This EULA and shall be governed by and construed in accordance with the laws of England.
+**Applicable Law and Competent Courts:** This EULA shall be governed by and construed in accordance with the laws of England.
 The courts of England shall have exclusive jurisdiction to settle any dispute arising out of or in connection with this EULA.

 **Additional Agreements:** If the user chooses to use the Software, it may be required to agree to additional terms or agreements outside of this EULA.